klazapp/tdd-coverage-report/README.md

 ---

-Below is **just the “Single-File Coverage with `coverageOne`”** section that you can add to your existing README, showing how to use the CLI for coverage on a single test file + single source file:

----

 ## **🔍 Single-File Coverage with `coverageOne`**

 Sometimes you want coverage **only** for a single test file and a single source file.
 Our package provides a CLI named **`coverageOne`** for that.